Here are the latest COVID-19 statistics for Alberta — and what they mean

 We've heard that COVID-19 tends to hit older people harder than younger people, and this is true to a large extent but it doesn't mean young people are immune.

-It shows the ages of people who have been hospitalized with COVID-19.
+This next chart shows the age ranges of patients who have been hospitalized in Alberta with the disease.

-This is a cumulative total that includes patients who are still in hospital, those who have been discharged and those who have died.
+The numbers in this chart are cumulative totals that include patients who are still in hospital, those who have been discharged and those who have died.

 The COVID-19 situation continues to evolve rapidly.
 If you have an idea on how to improve the presentation of these data, or data that you would like to see that's not here, please email firstname.lastname@example.org.
 You can also contact Robson on Twitter @CBCFletch and join the discussion there.